-The structured format allows us to transform these steps into comprehensive json+ld.
+The structured data format allows us to transform these steps into comprehensive JSON+LD.

-Because the component rendering our HTML is also generating our json+ld, we can make direct navigation references between our json+ld and HTML elements.
+Because the component rendering our HTML markup is also generating our JSON+LD, we can make direct navigation references between our JSON+LD and HTML code elements.
 For example, saying what the anchor link will be for a specific how-to step.
-This third part is where I’ve seen the least done by competitors, and may be the reason why our rich text snippets have so consistently appeared.
+This third part is where I’ve seen the least optimization done by competitors, and may be the reason why our rich snippets have so consistently appeared.

 SEO content models are duplicative